 Background and Intent: Core faculty members are critical to the success of resident education.
-They support the program leadership in developing, implementing, and assessing curriculum and in assessing residents' progress toward achievement of competence in the specialty.
-Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program, including completion of the annual ACGME Faculty Survey.
+They support the program leadership in developing, implementing, and assessing curriculum, mentoring residents, and assessing residents' progress toward achievement of competence in and the independent practice of the specialty.
+Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
+Core faculty members may also be selected for their specific expertise and unique contribution to the program.
+Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
+Core faculty members provide clinical teaching and supervision of residents, and also participate in non-clinical activities related to resident education and program administration.
+Examples of these nonclinical activities include, but are not limited to, interviewing and selecting resident applicants, providing didactic instruction, mentoring residents, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

 II.B.4.a) Core faculty members must be designated by the program director.
 (Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) There must be at least eight core physician faculty members to represent each of the following practice domains: (Core) II.B.4.c).(1) abdominal (gastrointestinal and genitourinary) radiology; II.B.4.c).(2) breast radiology; (Core) II.B.4.c).(3) cardiothoracic (cardiac and thoracic) radiology; (Core) II.B.4.c).(4) interventional radiology; (Core) II.B.4.c).(5) musculoskeletal radiology; (Core) II.B.4.c).(6) neuroradiology; (Core) II.B.4.c).(7) nuclear radiology and molecular imaging; and, (Core) II.B.4.c).(8) pediatric radiology.
-(Core) II.C.
-Progra am Coordinator II.C.1.
-There must be a program coordinator.
-(Core) II.C.2.
-At a minimum, the program coordinator must be supported at 50 percent FTE for the administration of the program.
-(Core) II.C.2.a) Additional support must be provided based on program size as follows: (Core)
+(Core) II.B.4.c) There must be at least eight core physician faculty members to represent each of the following practice domains: (Core) II.B.4.c).(1) abdominal (gastrointestinal and genitourinary) radiology; II.B.4.c).(2) breast radiology; (Core) II.B.4.c).(3) cardiothoracic (cardiac and thoracic) radiology; (Core) II.B.4.c).(4) interventional radiology; (Core) II.B.4.c).(5) musculoskeletal radiology; (Core) II.B.4.c).(6) neuroradiology; (Core)

+II.B.4.c).(7) nuclear radiology and molecular imaging; and, (Core)

+II.B.4.c).(8) pediatric radiology.
+(Core)